splunk/observability-workshop/content/en/workshop-setup/2-splunk-show.md

 {{% /notice %}}

-Select your Splunk Observability Cloud Realm and enter the INGEST, API, RUM tokens and the HEC URL and HEC Token that **SWiPE** generated for you.
+Select your Splunk Observability Cloud Realm and enter the **SWiPE ID** that was generated for you.

 For further guidance on using Splunk Show please see the [**Splunk Show User Guide**](http://go/show/user-guide).